Updated on August 18th, 2021 by Bob Ciura

 Dividend stocks can generally be separated into two groups.
-The first group is made up of high-yield stocks.
-Think telecoms and utilities, which offer higher dividend yields of 4%+.
+The first group is made up of high-dividend stocks.
+Think telecoms and utilities, which usually offer higher dividend yields of 4%+.
 Their high yields are attractive, but the trade-off is that they tend to have low dividend growth rates.
 Sometimes, their dividend increases barely beat inflation.

 Dividend growth stocks with lower yields may not appeal to retirees, who might want more income right now, but they are well-suited for young investors with longer time horizons.

 This article will discuss the top 10 dividend stocks for young investors.